matthsc/ioBroker.innoxel/README.md

 ### **WORK IN PROGRESS**

+-   (matthsc) fix potential error when processing identities
--(matthsc) drop support for Node 16
+-   (matthsc) drop support for Node 16

 ### 0.3.1 (2023-05-23)